Did you know?

 Noted for his intelligence and loyalty, the Portuguese Water Dog is spirited, friendly, and obedient to his owner.
 Their retrieving instinct is strong, and many owners report that their dogs will often bring them a present or toy when they come home.

 PWDs are very attached to their owners and do not stray far from their sides, inside or out.
-Used to working closely with their masters, a PWD is not happy if left alone for long periods of time.
+Used to working closely with their masters, a Portuguese Water Dog is not happy if left alone for long periods of time.

 Like many dogs who lost their original jobs to mechanization, the PWD was replaced as the fisherman’s partner by commercial fishing equipment.
 As a result, by the 1970s, there were only 25 left in the world.
 Thanks to dedicated attention by breeders to selective breeding programs, these wonderful companions have made a comeback, and there are now more than 10,000 registered in the USA alone.